 the dawn from on high will break upon1.78 Other ancient authorities read has broken upon us,

 79to give light to those who sit in darkness and in the shadow of death,

-80And the child grew and became strong in spirit, and he was in the wilderness until the day of his public appearance to Israel.
+80The child grew and became strong in spirit, and he was in the wilderness until the day he appeared publicly to Israel.